Virtual assistant

 Technical description

-The indications below should be used for calls for tenders or during project planning.
+The instructions below should be used for calls for tenders or during project planning.

-- Main meter: Electricity distribution is based on the Registered Self-Consumption (RCP) grouping model.
-Thus, there is an official metering point at the building entrance equipped with the Distribution System Operator (DSO) meter.
-A private meter is installed downstream of this to measure imported and exported energy.
+- Main meter: Electricity distribution is based on the self-consumption grouping (RCP) model.
+There is therefore an official metering point at the building entrance equipped with the meter from the distribution system operator (DSO).
+A private meter is installed downstream of this to measure the energy drawn and fed back.

-- Individual meters: Each apartment, commercial unit, office, common areas, and other equipment such as lighting, heat pumps, parking areas, electric vehicle charging stations, and ventilation are equipped with their own private electricity meter.
+- Individual meters: Each apartment, commercial space, office, common areas, and other equipment such as lighting, heat pumps, parking areas, electric charging stations, and ventilation are equipped with their own private electricity meter.

 - Photovoltaic (PV) installations: A private electricity meter must be installed on each PV inverter output to measure the production of each PV installation.
 Note: If the total power of the installations exceeds 30 kVA, a DSO meter must also be installed on each output.

-- Meter communication: The RS485 bus connects each meter in series to the Climkit gateway (product code: 1), installed in the electrical cabinet near the meters.
+- Meter communication: The RS485 bus connects each meter in series starting from the Climkit gateway (product code: 1), installed in the electrical panel near the meters.

-- Internet connection: A 4G Router (product code: 106) is installed and connected to the Climkit gateway via an RJ45 Ethernet cable.
-If the 4G signal is insufficient in the electrical room, consider relocating the 4G antenna or installing an IP65 outdoor antenna (product code: 102030), using a 5m or 10m extension cable (product code: 102010) if necessary.
+- Internet connection: A 4G router (product code: 106) is installed and connected to the Climkit gateway via an RJ45 Ethernet cable.
+If the 4G signal is insufficient in the electrical room, provide for relocating the 4G antenna or installing an outdoor IP65 antenna (product code: 102030), using a 5m or 10m extension cable if necessary (product code: 102010).

-- Meter installation and identification: Meters are installed according to the manufacturer's specifications.
-Special attention is required for indirect meters to ensure their correct operation.
-Meters are configured with a unique Modbus primary address (from 1 to 254).
-Provide a simplified metering scheme, meter registration on the Climkit portal, and precise labeling identifying each meter according to the measured entity's designation (apartment numbers, common area identification, etc.) to facilitate management and billing.
+- Meter installation and identification: Meters must be installed according to the manufacturer's specifications.
+Particular attention is required for indirect meters to ensure their correct operation.
+Meters are configured with a unique primary Modbus address (1 to 254).
+Provide a simplified metering diagram, meter registration on the Climkit portal, and precise labeling identifying each meter according to the measured entity designation (apartment numbers, common area identification, etc.) to facilitate management and billing.

-- Individual consumption measurement: All consumers (apartments, shops, offices, etc.) are equipped with their own individual meters to measure their consumption of heating, domestic hot water (DHW), and domestic cold water (DCW), and potentially cooling.
-DHW and DCW supplies for common areas (such as laundry rooms, irrigation, etc.) are also all equipped with meters.
+- Individual consumption measurement: All consumers (apartments, shops, offices, etc.) are equipped with their own individual meters to measure their consumption of heating, domestic hot water (DHW), and domestic cold water (DCW) and potentially cooling.
+The DHW and DCW supplies for common areas (such as laundries, irrigation, etc.) are also all equipped with meters.

-- Heat meter at the heat pump outlet: Install a heat meter at the heat pump (HP) outlet to measure the total thermal energy produced.
-Note: If the HP has a high and low-temperature outlet, install a meter on each outlet.
+- Heat meter at the heat pump outlet: Install a heat meter at the outlet of the heat pump (HP) to measure the total thermal energy produced.
+Note: If the HP has a high and low-temperature output, install a meter on each output.

-- Cold water meter: A cold water meter must be installed on the building's water supply, downstream of the official supplier meter (municipal utility services).
+- Cold water meter: A cold water meter must be installed on the building's water supply, downstream of the official supplier's meter (municipal industrial services).

-- Technical specifications for heat and water meters: Meters must be MID certified and equipped with a wired M-Bus communication module.
+- Technical characteristics of heat and water meters: Meters must be MID certified and equipped with a wired M-Bus communication module.

-- Meter communication: The M-Bus is connected to an M-Bus-RS485 converter (product code: 182), which is itself connected to the Climkit gateway, eliminating the need for an M-Bus master station.
+- Meter communication: The M-Bus bus is connected to an M-Bus-RS485 converter (product code: 182), which is itself connected to the Climkit gateway, eliminating the need for an M-Bus central unit.

 - Installation and identification: Meters must be commissioned by their supplier.
-Commissioning protocols identifying each meter according to the measured entity's designation (apartment numbers, common area identification, etc.) will be provided to the building manager and Climkit for integration into the Climkit portal and configuration of meter reading via the Climkit gateway.
+Commissioning protocols identifying each meter according to the measured entity designation (apartment numbers, common area identification, etc.) will be provided to the site manager and Climkit for integration into the Climkit portal and configuration of meter reading via the Climkit gateway.